adammark/Markup.js/README.md

 `goodbye_msg` contains no variables) nor options (since they were set in the previous function call).

-*Internationalization requires careful planning, especially when dealing with context-sensitive strings.
+*Internationalization requires careful design, especially when dealing with context-sensitive strings.
 In the above example, `hello_msg` expects to receive a `user` object.*